 - Office of Emergency Management

-Man-made or natural, disasters can strike at any time.
-The Office of Emergency Management provides leadership, planning, education and resources to protect lives, property and the environment in the event a disaster were to strike Arapahoe County.
+PurposeDisasters can strike at any time.
+The Office of Emergency Management (OEM) provides coordination, leadership, planning, education and resources to help protect lives, property, and the environment in Arapahoe County, Centennial, and Englewood.

-Emergency management works with County departments, local governments, volunteer organizations and the private sector across the Denver Metro area to develop disaster preparedness plans and provide training and exercise activities.
+Using a sophisticated Emergency Operations Center, the OEM works with county departments, local governments, volunteer organizations and the private sector across the Denver Metro Area to develop disaster preparedness plans and provide training and exercise activities.

 OEM has authored and maintains numerous plans in preparation for all-hazards events.